nadrino/kotor-walkthrough/kotor/walkthrough/063_Manaan.md

     - **I have a lightsaber too, you know.**
 - Open next room -> take violet LS -> défoncer la porte
   - Loot + computer -> can't access anything
+  - DONT BREAK THE COMPUTER -> bug while launching the movie
 - Gluupor the Rodian
     - I have questions about the murder of Elassa.
     - Why were you at the hotel?